ngshiheng/my-portfolio/README.md

 # my-portfolio
-This is my personal portfolio whereby I showcase the blog I've created using Django and also my other GitHub projects
+This is my personal portfolio whereby I showcase the blog I've created using Django and also my other GitHub projects.

 rev00 features added:
 - Application and routes